 "How can I find love?" is a very common question on almost everyone's mind.
 And for good reason.
 Life can be pretty awesome, and love can make it even better.

-1. Be positive.
 Picture your dream partner and what they will be like.
-Make a list of traits and remember that personality traits are more important that physical, though those are important as well.
+Make a list of traits and remember that personality traits are more important than the physical, though those are important as well.
 Wake up every morning seeing the day ahead as an opportunity to better yourself and your life, while at the same time helping others as well.

-5. Be patient.
 You will need to show patience and don't be discouraged if the first few dates or potential mates don't measure it.
-I have been single for almost 2 years now, and there is no prospect in the horizon, but that can always change!
+I have been single for almost 2 years now, and there is no prospect on the horizon, but that can always change!
 The best part is that it only takes one person to change your world and make everything else make sense.
 All the incompatible people from your dating history will not matter when you find a keeper.
 And there are plenty of keepers out there, trust me.
 The idea of there being a perfect for someone is a nice thought, but statistically impossible.
 There is probably no one that matches you on every interest and level, but would you want that anyway?
 It may be boring.
-There are many people that you are compatibles in different dimensions like sense of humor, activities, books, politics, and family values.
+There are many people that you are compatibles in different dimensions like your sense of humor, activities,

 You Found Love!
 Now What?